5p4c351ck/5p4c351ck/README.md

 **Hello, my name is Kostas.**

-**I'm a technophile, Artist and Sci-fi enthusiast currently based in Greece.**
+**I'm a technophile, Programmer/Artist and Sci-fi enthusiast currently based in Greece.**

 **I am especially passionate about computers.
 You'll often find me programming, tinkering, and experimenting** **with technology, currently I'm busy building a homelab for learning and fun.**